|

 expansion of Russian influence in the region so they called for a congress in

-occupy Bosnia-Herzegovina and Sancak-Novi Pazar as a way to preserve the balance
+Austria-Hungary to occupy Bosnia-Herzegovina and Sancak-Novi Pazar as a way to

-or power.
-The occupation would last until 1908 when the Young Turks took
+preserve the balance of power.
+The occupation would last until 1908 when the Young

-power in Istanbul made a permanent solution of Bosnia's status necessary.
+Turks seized power in Istanbul and made a permanent solution of Bosnia's status

-Austria-Hungary decided to annex Bosnia-Herzegovina but returned Sancak-Novi Pazar to
+necessary.
+Austria-Hungary decided to annex Bosnia-Herzegovina but returned Sancak-Novi

-the Turkish authorities.
-This action worsened the relations between
+Pazar to Turkish administration.
+This action worsened the relations between Austria-Hungary

 = Austria